gbirke/factory-book/chapters/router.rst

 Version 0.2, adding a router
 ============================

-For the first iteration, we’re looking at an existing code base, that does not have a central Factory or Dependency Injection Container, but where the code follows SOLID principles.
+After the refactoring, we still doesn't have a central Factory or Dependency Injection Container, but where the code follows SOLID principles.

-The web application structure is slightly “old school” - the code for each “page” of the application is one file.
-To get from one functionality to the other, we use the different file names in links (``href`` attributes), as the ``action`` attribute of forms and in HTTP redirect headers.
-In my experience, this mapping of files to URLs is intuitive for beginners, for example for people who are transitioning from writing HTML files.

 In the knowledge that our URL schema might change later, we encapsulate the mapping between URLs and functionality in a ``Router`` interface.